Sigmmma/c20/src/content/h1/engine/readme.md

 > Halo didn't begin as a strategy game but the engine it uses started out that way.
 The engine Halo uses began as a next-generation Myth terrain engine, with polygonal units.

 By 2001's standards, the engine and asset tools were fairly innovative and powerful, combining techniques like portal-based occlusion, radiosity, particles, AI and pathfinding, dynamic physics, advanced shaders, and a scripting engine.
+It was written in C and C++.

 # Architecture
 Blam! is not a generic game engine like Unreal or Unity; it was purpose built to implement a sandbox shooter.
 Concepts like [projectiles][projectile], [wind][], and [vehicles][vehicle] are part of the engine, and it is not possible to add new systems to the game which were not required to build the kind of gameplay Halo has now.
 However, the systems which _do_ exist are highly data-driven through the use of [tags][].
 Aside from writing singleplayer scripts (part of the [scenario][] tag), map authors can expect not to have to write any code to build new experiences.